aminelamuadni/multi-vendor-marketplace/README.md

    - Windows: `python -m venv venv` and `venv\Scripts\activate`
    - Unix or MacOS: `python3 -m venv venv` and `source venv/bin/activate`
 4. Install dependencies: `pip install -r requirements.txt`.

+## Usage

+After completing the installation steps, ensure the database setup is properly configured, then run the application using `flask run`.
+The application can be accessed through `http://localhost:5000`.

 ## Database Setup